HomeDing/homeding.github.io/recipes/lighttimer.md

 more functions can be supported:

 * The `click` action of the button will start the timer as before.
 * A `doubleclick` will turn off the light immediately by sending an action to the timer that sets the timer to the end state.

-* When more momentary buttons are required to control the light you can use other device that have a configuration from the remotebutton recipe???.
+* When more momentary buttons are required to control the light you can use other device that have a configuration from the [Remote Button recipe](/recipes/remotebutton.md).